South Dakota Department of Game, Fish and Parks - Division of Parks and Recreation

-Grants ranging from $10,000 to $75,000 to South Dakota city, township, county, and tribal governments for the development of outdoor recreational facilities for public use.
-Funding may be requested for the acquisition of park land, the development of new facilities, and major improvements and renovations to existing facilities.
+Grants starting at $10,000 to South Dakota city, township, county, and tribal governments to provide outdoor recreational facilities for public use.
+Funding is intended to support the development of new facilities, the acquisition of parkland, and major improvements and renovations to existing facilities.

 Extensive renovation of existing facilities when the facility is no longer useable due to age but not due to lack of maintenance would be an eligible project.